 In BigCommerce, it was immediately obvious where I would find the settings I needed.
-There are more menus in the top-level dashboard navigation than in Squarespace, and they also have more descriptive names.
+Comparing Squarespace vs BigCommerce, the latter had more menus in the top-level dashboard navigation, as well as more descriptive names.

 I’ll dive into the tools in more detail later on, but on this front, I felt like Squarespace and BigCommerce were more evenly matched.
 Both platforms provide a lot of solutions for managing your business, and it really just comes down to how much complexity those tools can handle.

 Overall, I thought BigCommerce was an easier platform to use.
 It offers an extremely streamlined site design and very simple, comprehensive product designer.
 However, while Squarespace requires more work, you get far more tools and options for customizing your website and online store.

 Squarespace easily wins out in the design category.
 I’m in love with the platform’s absolutely stunning templates and gallery elements.
 On top of that, Squarespace gives you so much more control over customizing your storefront than BigCommerce ever did.

 Squarespace has some of the best templates of any website or eCommerce builder I’ve seen.
 The diversity of options is awe-inspiring, and it’s clear even from a quick glance that Squarespace put a lot of effort into designing templates that will draw in visitors.

 There are a ton of options with full-screen images on the homepage, as well as other choices that effectively use negative space to help your online store stand out.

 One of the things that’s interesting about Squarespace templates is that most of them aren’t your typical eCommerce templates.
 Only a few selections put your products on the homepage by default, although you can easily modify any template to put your shop front and center.